 And so, I feel like as a Latino, as a Black traveler, as an Afro-Latino traveler, I feel like my job personally is to let people know that you can do it.
 Because that's the thing too, man.
 I feel like a lot of people think that they can't.
-They'll spend \$500 at a club to a couple of nights a week, but they can't spend or maybe it's not that they can't, it's just that they don't know that with \$1,500, you could have an all-inclusive vacation somewhere.
-You know what I mean?
-Somewhere where you're learning about yourself, learning about your partner, learning about the country, the culture, the people, the food.
+They'll spend \$500 at a club for a couple of nights a week, but they can't spend or maybe it's not that they can't, it's just that they don't know that with \$1,500, you could have an all-inclusive vacation somewhere.
+You knowwhat I mean?
+Somewhere where you're learning about yourself, learning about the country, the culture, the people, the food.
 My main thing is just going for it.